nuageux/Obsidian-CS-Notes/Other Subjects/COGS 108 - Data Science/Course Content/Data Ethics.md

 ### Privacy
 - can you guarantee privacy?
 - what is the level of risk of your data? are all subjects equally vulnerable?
-- anonymization: process of removing personally identifiable infromation from datasets (PII)
+- anonymization: process of removing personally identifiable information from datasets (PII)
 - secure data storage, with appropriate access rights
 ### Evaluation
 - is there a metric of success?